-Social Media Investigations Findings as Evidence
+Social Media Investigation Findings as Evidence

 Wall posts, status updates, photos, check-ins and tweets have all been used as evidence in workplace investigations.
 In the Zimmerman v.
 Weis Markets Inc. case, Zimmerman was an employee of a subcontractor of Weis Markets and was seeking damages for an injury that occurred at work.
 Zimmerman claimed that an accident seriously and permanently impaired his health.
 Weis Markets reviewed the public portions of Zimmerman’s Facebook and MySpace pages, and felt that there might be some additional information to refute the damage claims in the private sections of his profile.